-Carbon absorption observed for 556 alloy following 500 hour exposure in packed graphite at 1800°F (980°C) was negligible, as shown below.
-Similar resistance was exhibited by HAYNES® HR-120® alloy.
-This is in contrast to other alloys tested, all of which exhibited measurable carbon absorption.
-In particular, the resistance to carburization of 556 alloy was significantly better than that for the stainless steel type materials.
+Carbon absorption observed for 214® alloy following 500 hour exposure in packed graphite at 1800°F (980°C) was very low, as shown below.
+While superior resistance was exhibited by HAYNES HR-120® and 556® alloys, other alloys tested exhibited significantly greater carbon absorption.
+In particular, the resistance to carburization of 214® alloy was far better than that for the stainless steel type materials.

 Carbon absorption observed for 214® alloy following exposure at both 1700°F (925°C) and 1800°F (980°C) to a carburizing gas mixture was significantly lower than that for all other materials tested.
 This is shown in the graphs on the following pages.
 For these tests, the exposure was performed in a gas environment consisting of (by volume %) 5.0% H2, 5.0% CO, 5.0% CH4 and the balance argon.
 The calculated equilibrium composition for the test environments are shown together with the results on the following pages.